cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-best-practices-sample/README.md

 ## Prerequisites

-Sd recommended that you be familiar with concepts in [Cytoscape 3.0 App Development](http://wiki.cytoscape.org/Cytoscape_3/AppDeveloper) as well the [CyREST Basic Sample App](./../../for-app-developers/cy-automation-cy-rest-basic-sample).
+We recommended that you be familiar with concepts in [Cytoscape 3.0 App Development](http://wiki.cytoscape.org/Cytoscape_3/AppDeveloper) as well the [CyREST Basic Sample App](./../../for-app-developers/cy-automation-cy-rest-basic-sample).

 ## Notes